karlakz/codewars/README.md

 # codewars

-Repository with solutions from Codewars platform
+Repository with solutions from Codewars platform in JavaScript

 ## Table of contents: